 The middle floor

-To the right, you can already get a glimpse of the library, which is followed by the Music Room.
-Straight away, you’ll notice the palace is fully furnished, unlike Monserrate Palace.
+To the right, you can already get a glimpse of the library, followed by the Music Room.
+You’ll notice that this palace is fully furnished, unlike the Monserrate Palace.

 The Drawing Room was used for receptions and a dining room, and here we see neo-gothic doors and historic furniture.
 The neo-gothic doors give access to the terrace and beautiful views over the gardens.

 Next to the staircase, you will also spot an elevator.
-This was designed by RaΓΊl Mesnier de Ponsard, who also created the Santa Just Lift in Lisbon.
+This was designed by Raúl Mesnier de Ponsard, who also created the Santa Justa Lift in Lisbon.

 The top floor